grafana/loki/docs/sources/logql/_index.md

 1. **without** parameters:

    Adding `| json` to your pipeline will extract all json properties as labels if the log line is a valid json document.
    Nested properties are flattened into label keys using the `_` separator.
-The **json** parsers take no parameters and can be added using the expression `| json` in your pipeline.
-It will extract all json properties as labels if the log line is a valid json document.
-Nested properties are flattened into label keys using the `_` separator.

    Note: **Arrays are skipped**.